TheProGamer9669/Vox-Mundi-Protocol/README.md

 It is a basic protocol for data/message transfer using my custom encoding so not just anybody can read the messages.

-To install you need:
+To install the home network version you need:
-Python 3.13 installed,
+Python 3.13 installed,\n
-Python's httpd, requests, os & time modules installed and an internet/Network connection
+Python's httpd, requests, os & time modules installed\n Network connection\n

+To install the world nework version you will need:\n
+A computer with a x86-64 CPU,\n
+internet connection